Khamenei tells Iran politicians to show more unity

 Three rounds of negotiations this year between Iran and major world powers have ended without an agreement, with Iran insisting it has the right to enrich uranium.
 World powers want Iran to abide by U.N. resolutions which demand it completely cease enrichment.

-Khamenei said that in the past Iran had attempted a rapprochement with the West but that it had only led to world powers refusing to recognize Tehran’s rights.
+Khamenei said that in the past Iran had attempted a rapprochement with the West but that it had only led to world powers refusing to recognise Tehran’s rights.

 “In that era, the Westerners became so presumptuous that even when our officials were satisfied with three centrifuges, (the West) was opposed,” he said.
 “But today there are 11,000 active centrifuges in the country.”